aurmil/slim3-skeleton-wordpress/README.md

 WordPress contents routing in Slim app tries to stick as much as possible to the original WordPress routes.
 I also consider the optional use of a trailing slash in WordPress contents routes.
 It depends if permalink structure ends or not with a slash in WordPress permalinks settings.

 You can add your own routes for classic Slim pages/contents but take care that they do not match a WordPress-content route.

+#### Cache

+If config entry `app.use_cache` is set to `true`, WordPress routes are stored in cache with a duration that can be confgured in `wordpress.yaml` configuration file (default: 1 day).

+This app cache can be flushed through the route `/clear-cache` which is protected with a basic HTTP auth.
+Allowed users are defined in `security.yaml` configuration file.

 #### Posts